 - Wax (we used Country Chic Paint’s Natural Wax)

 - Wax brush

 How to paint a wall gate with clay paint:

-If you’ve never used clay paint, I’ve done a whole lot of furniture makeovers with it, which you can see here.
-It’s such easy paint to work with, I love it.
+If you’ve never used clay paint, I’ve done a whole lot of furniture makeovers with it, and I love how easy it is to use.